 The tenure of the Independent Directors has yet to exceed a cumulative term of nine (9) years.
-Nonetheless, if such Independent Directors exceeded a cumulative term of nine (9) years, the Board will justify and seek annual shareholders' approval.
-In addition, if the Board continues to retain the Independent Directors after the twelfth year, the Board will seek annual shareholders' approval to authorise these Independent Directors to continue in office as Independent Directors through a two-tier process.
+Nonetheless, if such Independent Directors exceeded a cumulative term of nine (9) years, the Board will assess, justify and seek annual shareholders' approval for retaining the director concerned to continue in office as an Independent Non-Executive Director.